 The work of back-end developers involves mentally swimming around in some pretty complex concepts.
 And like the ocean, there are ever-changing conditions that can play havoc on a website’s data management and production.
 Our calling is to keep websites safely afloat, running swiftly, and avoid them being capsized by a rogue wave of data and visitors.
 Therefore, our priorities are system availability, efficiency, and security.
 Here’s how we wield this trident of priorities:

 The performance level for each priority is not mutually-exclusive, and each prong of the trident influences the others.
-We work with integrated systems that aren’t shipwrecked on an island somewhere, so its necessary for team members to be thorough and consider each detail so everything is as secure, efficient and available as possible.
+We work with integrated systems that aren’t shipwrecked on an island somewhere.
+It's necessary for team members to be thorough and consider each detail, so everything is as secure, efficient, and available as possible.

 As mentioned in the beginning of this article, back-end web development involves a lot of coding.
 And libraries.
 But the libraries we work with aren’t full of books like you might imagine.
 The library we’re describing here is a gathering of code that we can reuse.
 Web developers essentially create re-useable computer code, like stacks, searches and queries, which is flexible for multiple purposes.
 These purposes are what drive our daily tasking.